liushuping/blog/2014/javascript-this-is-function-execution-context.md

 #JavaScript this is the function execution context

-`this` keyword in JavaScript is confusing for a lot developers who come from OO world (i.e. Java, C++ or C#)as they assume it should behave exactly the same as in other languages for example `this` in C++.
-Actually `this` keyword in JavaScript is totally different from `this` in most OO languages.
+`this` keyword in JavaScript is confusing for a lot developers who come from OO world (i.e. Java, C++ or C#) as they assume it should behave exactly the same as in other languages for example `this` in C++.
+Actually `this` keyword in JavaScript is totally different from it in most OO languages.

 ##What does `this` refer to in JavaScript
-In one word, `this` in JavaScript refers to the function execution context.
+In one word, *`this` in JavaScript refers to the function execution context*.
 More specifically, `this` keyword in a function refers to the object to which the function belongs when it is executing.

 For example, below code defines a function `foo` which sets `this.name` to value `foo`.
 ```javascript